Skip to main content

 But the performers that carry the heaviest load are actually the newcomers--Manuel Garcia-Rulfo, Luna Blaise, David Iacono, and Audrina Miranda--the players bringing the Delgado family to life.
 (That's "relative newcomers," I guess.
 Turns out Garcia-Rulfo was in The Lincoln Lawyer.)
 These guys feel more vulnerable without the clout of celebrity to safeguard them against the T-rex, and this goes a long way to bring more gravity to the situation.
 I was certain I was going to hate Iacono's character as the dopey boyfriend, a character type that has historically enabled some gross real-life imitators, but he sticks the landing.

 Director Gareth Edwards behaves like a spiritual medium and treats his dinosaurs as the greatest fantastical apparitions he could be charged with summoning.
 Sometimes the phantoms are frightening, other times they're regal.
-The way DP John Mathieson captures the titanosaur ballad is perhaps the loveliest thing put to film in the Jurassic franchise.
+The way DP John Mathieson captures the titanosaur ballad makes for perhaps the loveliest thing put to film in the Jurassic franchise.

 The film is strongest in the middle when things are a little more open-ended and it can revel in these little side quests without having to answer for its plot expenditures.
 It's really only toward the end when you have to confront that it could have been any gaggle of humans assigned to this adventure, and the ending would have been the exact same.
-The task force mostly spends the film performing various gymnastic routines untethered to any real introspection.

 The film isn't missing any "To Be or Not To Be," scale moral quandaries.
 Action-adventure films generally focus on some very basic question about the human condition--and I'm also talking about the original Jurassic Park here.
 The arc in that film was rather straightforward, but it was good about making sure that the main characters believed something at the end of the film that they didn't at the beginning.
 RE: Grant starts the film hating kids, but learns that he can actually be a pretty good dad when thrown into that position.